wso2/docs-is/en/docs/get-started/identity-anti-patterns-and-the-identity-bus.md

 5.  **Role mapping.** Your service provider needs to authorize users once they are logged in.
 What the user can do at the identity provider is different from what the same user can do at the service provider.
-Users' roles from the identity provider define what they can do at the identity provider.
-Service provider's roles define the things a user can do at the service provider.
+The user's role from the identity provider defines what they can do at the identity provider.
+    Service provider's roles define the
+    things a user can do at the service provider.
 Identity bus is capable of mapping identity provider's roles to the service provider's roles.
 For example users may bring idp-admin role from